 Looking to pick up a few basic Chinese phrases before your trip to Taiwan?
 If so, you’re in luck!
-This guide sets out all the travel phrases you need in order to speak Chinese in Taiwan like an absolute boss!
+In this guide, you’ll find MORE than 70 Chinese travel phrases and words to help you speak Chinese in Taiwan like an absolute boss!

 Have you ever been lost in translation?
 If you love traveling as much as we do, you already know that nothing can complicate a perfectly well-planned trip like language barriers!
 It might be exciting and even bearable at first, but when the frustration starts to sink in, chances are language barriers could ruin a perfectly well-planned trip.

-Why you shoul master a few phrases for your visit here
+Why you should master a few travel phrases for Taiwan

-You can easily get by without any Chinese skills in the capital city Taipei or the artsy hub of Kaohsiung, but learning a few phrases in the local language can really go a long way.
+You can easily get by without any Chinese skills in bigger cities, such as Taipei, Kaohsiung, or Taichung, but learning a few phrases in the local language can really go a long way.
 In fact, we always find it so much more rewarding – especially since the locals really appreciate it.
-Well…mostly they just laugh at our bad pronunciation…but at least we try!
-And that’s what really matters!
+Well, mostly, they laugh at our bad pronunciation.
+But at least we try!
+And that’s all that matters!

 In a rush?
-Pin these handy Chinese travel phrases for later.
+Pin these handy Chinese travel phrases for Taiwan for later.

 Speak Chinese in Taiwan like a boss!

-One of the best things about Taiwan is the people – Taiwanese people are incredibly friendly and love interacting with foreigners.
-Truth be told, they’ll go out of their way to help you, whether they can speak English or not.
+One of the best things about Taiwan is its people – Taiwanese people are incredibly friendly and love interacting with foreigners.
+They’ll go out of their way to help you, whether they can speak English or not.
 So the best tip I can give you – always be polite and friendly.